Publication Ethics and Malpractice Statement

 The final decision on acceptance or rejection is made by the editor in chief, upon recommendation of the communicating editor.
 The editorial office will communicate this final decision by e-mail to the corresponding author.
-Reviewers who participated in the process will be informed separately of the final decision.
+Reviewers who participated in the process will be informed of the final decision separately.

-Our reviewing model is single-blind peer review: reviewers are aware of the authors’ identities, while authors are not informed of the reviewers’ identities.
-Any reviewer can choose to unveil his/her identity by including his/her name in the review report.
+Our review model is single-blind peer review: reviewers are aware of the authors’ identities, while authors are not informed of the reviewers’ identities.
+Any reviewer can choose to reveal their identity by including their name in the review report.
 Reviewers can contact the editorial office to receive technical advice on anonymity of documents.

-Ethical issues and response from our editorial team
+Ethical issues and response from the editorial team

 Anyone suspecting an ethical issue is encouraged to contact the editorial office.